Vyral/greg-mcdaniel/_drafts/touring-the-san-francisco-institute-of-aesthetic--regenerative-medicine.md

 {% include youtube.html %}

-We’re taking a break from real estate to go on an exclusive tour of the San Francisco Institute of Aesthetic & Regenerative Medicine.
+<center>We’re taking a break from real estate to go on an exclusive tour of the San Francisco Institute of Aesthetic & Regenerative Medicine.</center>

 If you’ve never heard of the San Francisco Institute of Aesthetic & Regenerative Medicine, I’m excited to take you on a quick tour of it to show you everything this private hospital/hotel has to offer.